josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🎶_police_the_vibes.md

 ---

 ## Footer
-*👾 PREVENT as Vibes Policing* is a node in the Governance & Prevent cluster.
+*🎶 Police The Vibes!* is a node in the Governance & Prevent cluster.
 It documents the system’s drift from structured counter-extremism to subjective behavioural moderation and outlines the risks associated with tone-based decision-making.

 > Cross-references: